CalumLonie/solar-system-simulator/README.md

 - The 2 Body system use the interactions of the Sun and Mercury on each other.
 - For the 3 Body system, the simulator looks into the interactions between the Sun, Mercury and Venus.
 This was an important step to understand how to automate the processes involved.
 - The N Body system automates the calculations of the interactions between every object in the system, and is flexible in accomodating as large a system as needed.

+You may notice that there are two folders in each of the folders containing initial obect data and JPL data.
+I included the Tesla Roadster in my simulator, which at the time had just been launched, but I never used it in the final project.
+The system can still be called by the simulator, by entering 'Starman' in the system input.
+I have all the necessary data in their respective folders, entitled 080218, which was the date for this dataset.
+The 010100 folders contain the data used in the project, with the starting point of the simulator being the 1st of January 2000.

+If you want to have a try using this tool, I hope you enjoy it and find the results as cool and interesting as I did.